ess-dmsc/vmm-sdat/README.md

+## Running the program
+In the run folder there are two scripts and example data that show how to use the convertFile utility. runConversionPcapng.py converts the Wireshark pcapng file example.pcapng into a root tree, whereas runConversionH5.py does the same with the example.h5 hdf5 file.
+Building on these two scripts you can construct your own scripts for file conversion.
+The meaning of the command line parameters is explained above.
+For sure you will have to change the mapping of FECs and VMMs to the axes of your detector.

 ## Accessing the produced ROOT tree
-In the analysis folder are example data (h5 and root) and analysis scripts.
-Please refer to the README in the folder.
+The script accessTree in the build directory shows how to access the produced root trees.
+An example.root tree is provided in the source directory.

 ## Authors